genomicsengland/panelapp/docker/prod/README.md

 The external domain the _Static_ bucket is accessible at must be specified in the `AWS_S3_STATICFILES_CUSTOM_DOMAIN` setting.

-> Static files are stored in a `/static` "subdirectory" of the bucket and are expected to be served from `https://<AWS_S3_STATICFILES_CUSTOM_DOMAIN>/static/` base URL.
+> By default, static files are stored in a `/static` "subdirectory" of the bucket and are expected to be served from `https://<AWS_S3_STATICFILES_CUSTOM_DOMAIN>/static/` base URL.

 ## SQS